Handmade Locally. Celebrated Globally.

 With a corporate culture that embraces sustainability, it’s understandable why nearly half of Rogue Creamery employees use alternative methods of transportation for the commute to and from the artisan cheesemaking facility.
 And when the company landed in Oregon Business Magazine’s Top 5 of Best Green Companies in Oregon several years in a row, no one was surprised.
 In early 2014, Rogue Creamery became the first registered Oregon Benefit Company (“B” Company), leading the way toward increased social responsibility in the workplace.
 One year later, the Specialty Food Association presented David with its Business Leadership Award, honoring him for his advanced food standards and artistic vision that has impacted society, economics and the environment.

-All this as David and Cary continue mastering the art of cheese making by providing a healthy sustenance food that they say ‘nourishes the mind and the body.’
+All this as David continues mastering the art of cheese making by providing a healthy sustenance food that he says ‘nourishes the mind and the body.’
 “We incorporate the personality and flavors of the region in our products, from the climate, to the soil and the water flowing from the Rogue River” explains David.
 “Water is a component of milk and the river here makes our cheese even better.”

 Better cheese is why Rogue Creamery won the 2015 Gold award at the U.S. Cheese Championships for its Rogue River Blue, and why their Smokey Blue took second place.
 In 2014, Rogue Creamery’s Caveman Blue was among the top 3 Super Gold winners in the World Cheese Awards in London, England and in the American Cheese Society Awards, Rogue Creamery won Best of Show in 2009 and 2011 with a second place win in 2014.